While the live production was scheduled to be presented at rEvolver Festival in May 2020, it was cancelled due to COVID-19.

-Jessica has been named the Artist in Residence at Ruby Slippers Theatre for their 2019/20 season.
-During this residency, she will continue developing her play, bad eggs, and learn about running a company with inclusive practices.
+Jessica was named the Artist in Residence at Ruby Slippers Theatre for their 2019/20 season.
+During this residency, she continued developing her play, bad eggs, and learned about running a company with inclusive practices.

 rEvolver Festival presents